Steve Jones (musician): Jonesy's Jukebox

 Jonesy's Jukebox returned to the radio in late 2015 on 95.5 KLOS in Los Angeles.
-Starting 1 January 2016, the show expanded to five days a week, Monday thru Friday.
+Starting 1 January 2016, the show expanded to five days a week, Monday to Friday.
 KLOS is a mainstream classic rock station featuring bands like Van Halen, Aerosmith and Pink Floyd.
-Guests on the show often reflect the KLOS format and have included Paul Cook, Lars Ulrich, Dave Mustaine, Simple Minds, Paul Stanley, Dave Vanian and Captain Sensible of The Damned, Danny Trejo, Puddles Pity Party, Ozzy Osbourne, Slash, Gary Oldman, Johnny Depp, Lenny Kravitz, Judas Priest, Yes, Juliette Lewis, Bill Burr, Mike Tramp, The Zombies, Brian May, Jack Black, David Coverdale, Rob Schneider, Stewart Copeland, Rick Springfield, Retta, Dr. John Cooper Clarke, Seymour Stein, Dave Davies of The Kinks, Mickey Dolenz, Duff Mckagen, Corey Taylor, Linda Ramone, Fred Armisen, Billy Idol, Chris Jericho, Liz Carey, Carmine Appice, Gary Numan, Josh Homme, Adam Sandler, and Ace Frehley as well as some alternative artists including Dave Grohl, Taylor Hawkins, Jerry Cantrell, Kim Thayil, Mike McCready and Anthony Kiedis.
-Ian Astbury and Billy Duffy of The Cult are frequent recurring guests.
-Beginning late 2019, due to Jones' health, following a heart attack, the show was cut back to once a week.
+Guests on the show often reflect the KLOS format and have included Paul Cook, Lars Ulrich, Dave Mustaine, Simple Minds, Paul Stanley, Dave Vanian, Captain Sensible, Danny Trejo, Puddles Pity Party, Midge Ure, Ozzy Osbourne, Slash, Gary Oldman, Johnny Depp, Lenny Kravitz, Judas Priest, Yes, Juliette Lewis, Bill Burr, Mike Tramp, The Zombies, Brian May, Jack Black, David Coverdale, Rob Schneider, Stewart Copeland, Rick Springfield, Retta, John Cooper Clarke, Seymour Stein, Dave Davies, Micky Dolenz, Duff McKagan, Corey Taylor, Linda Ramone, Fred Armisen, Billy Idol, Chris Jericho, Liz Carey, Carmine Appice, Gary Numan, Josh Homme, Adam Sandler, Ace Frehley, Dave Grohl, Taylor Hawkins, Jerry Cantrell, Kim Thayil, Mike McCready and Anthony Kiedis.
+Ian Astbury and Billy Duffy are frequent recurring guests.
+In late 2019, Jones planned to cut back to one show a week but suffered a heart attack shortly before the first weekly airing.
+Following a three-month long recovery, he returned on-air with one show a week.

+In 2018 Steve Jones received a star on the Hollywood Walk of Fame due to his work as a radio disc jockey.

 Personal life

 Around 1990 Jones was able to quit drugs and alcohol with the help of a 12-step program.
 Jones is a vegetarian.
 In 2019, Jones had surgery following a heart attack.
-He has never married and resides in Southern California, where he has worked as a disc jockey on several local radio stations.
+He has never married, and resides in Southern California, where he has worked as a disc jockey on several local radio stations.
 Jones is a supporter of Chelsea F.C., having supported the club since his childhood.